 8. Chasing Every Trend

-Solution: Test every trend with three questions: Is my target audience there?
-Do I have resources?
-Does the format fit my brand?
+Solution: Test every trend with three questions: Is my target audience actually there in meaningful numbers?
+Do I have the resources to execute well (not just adequately)?
+Does the format fit my brand's communication strengths?
+Only if all three are yes should you commit.
+Observe for one quarter before building.

 9. Not Using Retargeting